realbite/blix-rest/README.md

     render_erb         : (template_name [,:layout=>name])
     server_cache       : get the server cache object server_cache_get   : retrieve/store value in cache
-    path_for           : (path) give the correct path for an internal path url_for            : (path) give the full url for an internal path h                  : escape html string to avoid XSS escape_javascript  : escape  a javascript string
+    path_for           : (path) give the external path for an internal path url_for            : (path) give the full url for an internal path h                  : escape html string to avoid XSS escape_javascript  : escape  a javascript string